 UC Davis offers multiple schedules to help you find the right one.
 When you take a full-time bootcamp course, you’ll spend twenty hours a week in the classroom and will graduate from the school in twelve weeks.
 Part-timers will spend ten hours a week in class, by comparison, and their school lasts twenty-four weeks.
 Both part- and full-time schedules are available at both campuses.

 UC Davis developed their bootcamp program in conjunction with Trilogy Education Services.
-You can hear Trilogy CEO and founder Dan Somer discuss alternative education’s future in this Breaking into Startups podcast.
 The recent movement into technology bootcamps has kickstarted a conversation on curriculum.
 What you study in class will affect your future earnings, so you might want to pay attention to the subjects you’ll be learning.
 You want a bootcamp curriculum that includes common topics but also introduces you to more esoteric concepts that catch employers’ eyes.

 UC Davis Bootcamp Job Placement